 It encompasses developing unique features and functionalities of products.
 It includes all products from recent offerings to already existing products.

-Therefore, the secret is to have a one and only value offering or to be better than competitor’s offerings.
+Therefore, the secret is to have only value offerings or to be better than a competitor’s offerings.

 It includes creating connections between individual products and services to strengthen the offerings.

 Thus enhancing the value of the core product by adding complementaries to it.
 This system delights customers and makes them stay away from competitors.

 The following innovations are focused on customer-centric components of an organization and its business system.

 It implies enhancing the value of organizational offerings.
 It guides customers to make the best use of the products by revealing their features and functionality in the right way.